Style and Design

 Because the Standard and Premier 8x8 is marketed under several different badges you may find minor stylistic differences from time to time.
 It can also make it tricky to track down and compare similar models so be sure to check our price guide which brings these together to save you the work.

 It's worth also comparing the Standard and Premier 8x8 against other economy models of the same size such as the Barclay and the Hampton.
 We think these offer a little more style - though that's just our preference.
 They come with a wooden floor and roof as standard too.
+The Picton is a newer addition to this category and is also well worth checking out.

 As with the Standard 7x7 we've awarded 3.5 out of 5 stars to the Standard 8x8 reflecting the general budget nature of construction and the OSB roof and flooring.
 The Premier version is rewarded with 4 stars to take account of its timber floor and roof.